vskidamian/PokeDEX/README.md

 📚Pagination of the PokeCards will be improved

-Clicking on any Pokemon will show a Card with information about iy
+🧬Clicking on any Pokemon will show a Card with information about iy